Documenting a resource¶

 "@id": "http://example.com/kb/image1",

-"@type": "https://w3id.com/emmo/domain/sem/0.1#SEMImage",
+"@type": "https://w3id.org/emmo/domain/sem/0.1#SEMImage",

 "creator": {